fredrischter/shadow-tower-randomizer/README.md

 # Setup and run

-Install npm (NodeJS).
+- Install npm (NodeJS).

-Go to repo folder via cmd and run:
+- Go to repo folder via cmd and run: npm install

-npm install
+- Install 7zip, make sure you have 7z command in path.

 # Functionality

 Refer to ./site/index.html for features listing.

-Current version works on folder extracted from ISO.
-You should extract, run the randomizer and then pack your ISO again.
-Future version should do this process automatically.
+Current version works with ISO files.
+So if you have BIN/CUE files instead, you need to convert to ISO using tool such as WinISO.

 # Contact